 The Sofitel London St James is a grand hotel set in a beautiful old building that used to be a bank.
 Remnants of the old bank still remain, from the ornate high ceilings in the foyer to the swathes of marble throughout the building.
-The hotel has even kept remnants of the old bank; coins, notes weighing scales and other apparatus that was used in the bank all those years ago are displayed in glass cases next to the check-in desk.
+The hotel has even kept remnants of the old bank; coins, notes, weighing scales, and other apparatus that were used in the bank all those years ago are displayed in glass cases next to the check-in desk.

 Style & Character

 This grand building has been beautifully refurbished and mixes the history of the traditional old building with new and stylish interiors, which make it feel like a really “happening” place to be.
 The popularity of the bar was evident on our visit as it was almost always packed with locals and guests.

 There is great humor in the decor, such as the original painting glued to the ceiling in the bar, which encourages you to sit and look upwards, and in the foyer, while I was there, there was a selection of artwork displayed by one of France’s most successful contemporary artists, Richard Orlinski.
 A selection of his famous figurine works was being displayed which gave it a sense of vibrancy.

 To one side of the lobby is the bright and airy The Balcon restaurant, where breakfast is served along with lunch and evening meals.
 It has a sophisticated yet contemporary brasserie feel with lots of funky lighting.
 Next door is an atmospheric bar, and beyond this, behind the reception desk, there is a pretty rose lounge with lots of flowers on the walls and pink lighting.
 This lounge is ideal for afternoon tea which can be enjoyed with the sounds of a live harp.

 Further down the corridor, there are numerous meeting rooms (although I cannot stress this enough, this hotel does not feel like a business hotel in any way), and there is a generous spa area with a cathedral-like sitting area leading onto treatment rooms.